Battles of Lanckorona: Lanckorona battle progress

-The second battle before the mount of Lanckorona, and one of the greatest clashes of Polish and Russian forces during the Bar Confederation, took place on 23 May 1771.
-A Polish formation of 1,300 men including French and European volunteers with 18 cannons was suddenly attacked by 4,000 Russians commanded again by general Alexander Suvorov.
+The third combat before the mount of Lanckorona, and one of the largest clashes of Polish and Russian forces during the Bar Confederation, took place on 21 May 1771 (O.S.: 10 May 1771).
+A Polish formation of around 3,500 men including French volunteers and recruited Austro-Prussian deserters with 2 cannons was attacked by 3,500 Russians commanded again by general Alexander Suvorov.